saidone75/alfresco-node-vault/README.md

 ## Key Features
 - Lean and elegant code architecture
 - Fully FOSS, released under an open license
-- Custom upload and download methods
 - Scheduled or on-demand archiving
 - MongoDB storage for metadata and audit trail
 - GridFS or S3 storage for binaries
-- Optional blockchain notarization of stored documents
+- Optional blockchain node notarization to ensure tamper-proof integrity
+- Secure and decoupled design that suits zero trust environments
 - Focus on [strong encryption](doc/Encryption.md) option for both content and metadata
 - Passwords securely stored in a secret engine
 - REST API with Alfresco proxy support